eeng/mercurius/README.md

 - Handle market orders
 - Trigger events, like when a trade is made.
 Then remove the "trade made" logging.
 - Think about aggregate's invariants and transactions.
-- Store some trx-id in deposits/withdraws related to transfers?
+- Store some trx-id in deposits/withdraws related to transfers